-Greece: Fierce competition fight of bidders over smart meters project22.
-July 2016. / SEE Energy News
+Greece: Fierce competition fight of bidders over smart meters project, SEE Energy News

 It seems that a public tender organized by the Greek electricity distribution network operator DEDDIE as a pilot project for procurement and installation of 200,000 of smart meters will be delayed, although the company announced that three bidders fulfill all technical requirements.